concordion/cubano/README.md

 It is built in Java using [Concordion](http://concordion.org) and incorporates numerous extensions.

+## Cubano Template and Demo Projects
+Cubano provides a [Cubano Demo Project](https://github.com/concordion/cubano-demo#cubano-demo-project), which contains information regarding
+* usage
+* documentation
+* working examples
+* and set up instructions

+Once you are ready to start writing your own tests, pull down the [Cubano Template Project](https://github.com/concordion/cubano-template) and adapt this base to start automating your project.

 ## Contributing

 All contributions are welcome, we do ask however that you follow our coding standards.
 This is rather easy as we have checkstyle and code formatter configuration files ready to use.